During the 1940s and 50s, many of Britain’s leading artists congregated in St Ives.

 Although not the most famous artist from the group, it was the work of Alfred Wallis that had a major influence on the scene.

 An unemployed fisherman, following the death of his wife Wallis took up painting ‘for company’.
-He used ships paint, scraps of wood and cardboard as a canvas, and his ‘naïve’ style of work served as an inspiration for artist Ben Nicholson.
+He used ships’ paint, scraps of wood, and cardboard as a canvas.
+His ‘naïve’ style of work served as an inspiration for artist Ben Nicholson.

 2. Kettles Yard, Cambridge

 Collector Jim Ede promoted the work of Alfred Wallis, but the artist sold few paintings and lived in poverty until his passing.

 Ede’s collection of Wallis’ work is still on display in Kettles Yard in Cambridge.

 The conditions in St Ives were perfect for painting.
 Geographically, being so far south west meant a good balance of daylight hours.
 This, combined with clean sea air, led to the perfect artistic environment.

 These two, together with potter Bernard Leach, were to form the nucleus of a modern art movement based in St Ives, which would achieve an international reputation within only a few years.